 Site icon Circuit Ideas for You

-This article shows you how to build a basic fire alarm circuit yourself.
+This article explains how to build a simple fire alarm circuit on your own.

 What is a Fire Alarm Circuit:

-A fire alarm circuit is an electronic system designed to detect the presence of smoke, heat or flames and provide an alert or alarm signal to occupants of a building or area.
+An electronic system called a fire alarm circuit is made to detect the presence of heat, smoke or flames and alert building or area residents of the danger.

-The heart of the Simple Fire Alarm Circuit is the utilization of a BC117 transistor Q1 as the fire sensor.
+The heart of the Simple Fire Alarm Circuit is the use of a BC117 transistor Q1 as the fire sensor.

 The critical aspect lies in the relationship between temperature and the leakage voltage of the transistor.

-As the temperature rises, so does the leakage voltage.
+As the temperature rises there also rises the leakage voltage.

 Formula 1: Temperature induced Leakage Voltage (Vleakage) in Transistor Q1